DelazJ/QGIS-Documentation/docs/training_manual/grass/grass_setup.rst

 .. figure:: img/grass_browser.png
    :align: center

-.. note:: You will see a replication of the GRASS Location as normal folder:
+.. note:: You will see a replication of the GRASS Project as normal folder:
   GRASS ``Mapset`` data are those within the |grassLogo| folder

 You can easily **drag and drop** layers from a folder to the GRASS Mapset.

-Let's try to import the :file:`roads` layer into the ``grass_mapset`` Mapset of the ``SouthAfrica`` Location.
+Let's try to import the :file:`roads` layer into the ``grass_mapset`` Mapset of the ``SouthAfrica`` Project.

 Go to the Browser, and simply drag the :file:`roads` layer  from the :file:`training_data.gpkg` GeoPackage file into the ``grass_mapset`` Mapset.